openhive-network/HAfAH/src/hive_fork/Readme.md

 |    4     |    2    |  DATA_42  |
 |    4     |    3    |  DATA_43  |

-If application is working on fork=2 and block_num=3 ( this information is held by `hive.context` ) then its snapshot of data for example above is:
+If an application is working on fork=2 and block_num=3 (this information is held by `hive.context` ), then its snapshot of data for the example above is:

 | block_num| fork id | data      |
 |----------|---------|-----------|